Bafumbira: Naming

 The Bafumbira named their children depending on a family situation or the circumstances at hand.
 If a child was born in a period of brewing beer, that child was named "Senzoga".
 If the birth happened when the father of the child was on a journey, that child was named "Senzira".
 If there was a lot of food in the household at the time of the birth, the child was named "Nyirabakire".

 Architecture

 The Bafumbira built huts.
 The roofs were thatched with sorghum and grass from swamps.
 The walls were circular and were built with mud and sticks.
 Today they build brick houses with either iron sheet roofs or tiled roofs.

 Religion

 All Bafumbira worshipped one god, Imana (Rurema) as an all-loving, creator, provider and judge for all, a moral campus.
 Nyabingi and Lyangombe biheko were observed as mediums to Imana and received sacrifices in their shrines called indaro.

-Today many Bafumbira have adopted Christianity and Islam, with most people being Christians.
+Today many Bafumbira have adopted Christianity and Islam, with most of them being Christians.
+According to the 2002 Census of Uganda, 41.5% of Bafumbira are Anglican (Church of Uganda), 37.7% are Roman Catholic, 7.4% are Pentecostal, 5.1% follow other religions, 4.5% are Seventh-day Adventist and 3.4% are Muslim.